Paddy Killoran: Personal life, reissue recordings and tributes

 In addition to the 1932 trip to the Eucharistic Congress, Killoran returned to Ireland at least twice.
 In 1949, he played on a Radio Éireann program hosted by piper and folklorist Séamus Ennis.
 Some selections from that broadcast were recorded on a private disc and were later released on CD.
-On a 1960 visit, he visited Sligo and Clare, and performed at a concert in Co.
-Longford.
+On a 1960 visit, he visited Sligo and Clare, and performed at a concert in County Longford.
 Killoran was married twice.
-His first wife, Anna Gorman, a native of Co.
-Roscommon, died in 1935.
-His second wife was Betty (Bridget) Hayes, an immigrant from Shanaway West, Co.
-Clare, who survived him.
+His first wife, Anna Gorman, a native of Derrylahan, County Roscommon, died in childbirth on 15 January 1935.
+His second wife was Betty (Bridget) Hayes, an immigrant from Shanaway West, County Clare, who survived him.
 Paddy Killoran died in New York City on 24 April 1965.

 A "Paddy Killoran Traditional Festival" is celebrated in the third week of June in Ballymote, where a monument in Killoran's honor was erected in 2012.